Video Guide

 How to Change a Target for Individual Check-ins

-When you want to change the target for a specific check-in but not adjust the overall target for the metric, click the metric as if you are checking-in and click Change from the top right corner of the modal.
+When you want to change the target for a specific check-in but not adjust the overall target for the measurable, click the measurable as if you are checking-in and click Change from the top right corner of the modal.
 Input your custom target for that week/month

 How to Update a Target for all Check-Ins

-Sometimes you find that a target was initially set too high or too low and you need to adjust midway through tracking the metric.
-Strety gives you the option to update a metric's target and choose whether the previous check-ins adjust and are compared to the new target or maintain their relationship to the whatever the target was at the time of check-in
+Sometimes you find that a target was initially set too high or too low and you need to adjust midway through tracking the measurable.
+Strety gives you the option to update a measurable's target and choose whether the previous check-ins adjust to be compared to the new target or maintain their relationship to the whatever the target was at the time of check-in

-To change any metric's target, click the target in the Metric's modal
+To change any measurable's target, click the target in the measurable modal

 After adjusting the target, decide whether you want all previous check-ins to be compared to the new target (by checking the box) or maintain their comparison to their original target